pombase/website/src/docs/documentation/gocams.md

 -------

-### What Do GO-CAM Models Represent?
+### What Do GO-CAM Pathways Represent?

-Each GO-CAM model provides a structured view of curated biological knowledge, where: Activities (GO Molecular Functions) performed by enablers (gene products or protein complexes) are connected causally through
+Each GO-CAM pathway provides a structured view of curated biological knowledge, where: Activities (GO Molecular Functions) performed by enablers (gene products or protein complexes) are connected causally through
 [defined relationships](https://wiki.geneontology.org/Annotation_Relations#GO-CAM:_Causal_Relations).

 Activities also have curated connections to:

  - The GO biological process or pathway they are "part of".
  - The GO cellular component where the activity "occurs in".
  - Chemical inputs and outputs (with associated locations), or target genes and complexes.

-All models are manually curated, and due to the extensive GO curation coverage at PomBase, most models use pre-existing GO annotations and their associated evidence.
+All pathway models are manually curated, and due to the extensive GO curation coverage at PomBase, most use pre-existing GO annotations and their associated evidence.

 For more information on the GO-CAM concept, visit the